stoft/prez-gateway-drug-to-fp-st/presentation.md

 - Languages you can keep in your head. 🧠
 - Usually just one way to do something.
-- Elm has consistently removed syntax
+- Elm has consistently removed syntax.
-- Gleam, inspired by Elm is small from the start (no `if`, just `case`)
+- Gleam, inspired by Elm is small from the start (no `if`, just `case`).
 - F# is also small, but has support for OO which adds quite a bit.

 <!-- slide -->